simonmichael/hledger_site/Foreign-trip-expenses.md

                                   || 500 EUR, -580.00 USD
 ```

 Adding the -B/--cost flag converts transaction amounts to the other commodity in the transaction, using the conversion rate specified in the transaction if any.
-This typically helps collapse the grand total to one commodity, so we can see it is zero as expected here since we're showing all accounts.
+This typically helps collapse the grand total to one commodity, so we can see it is zero here (expected, since we're showing all accounts).
 ```shell
 $ hledger bal --flat -Y -B
 Balance changes in 2018: